FAQs

 Most Friends Groups require a small joining fee, and operates autonomously, in liaison with their district staff.
 You will receive a copy of the induction document which explains how you can become a responsible and valued contributor.

-BENEFITS OF JOINING FRIENDS OF PARKS INC.
+BENEFITS OF JOINING FRIENDS OF PARKS AND NATURE INC.

 Constitution